Link facing a Lynel during a raid

 Gloom Hands

 Malice, taken shape.
 Gloom Hands appear from the Blight itself, attacking indiscriminately.
-Due to its nature of emerging from Blight, this foe is capable of infecting those that fight it with Blight.
+Due to its nature of emerging from Blight, this foe is capable of infecting those that fight it with Blight — especially after a victorious raid.